 Two recent studies have been published citing that drinking coffee which is unfiltered as in the French Press method are associated with an increase in LDL (bad) cholesterol and or homocysteine levels.

 The first study, by Dr. Marina Grubben et al, published in the American Journal of Clinical Nutrition was conducted in the Netherlands.
-It involved studying 64 healthy adults drinking six large cups of unfiltered coffee or another beverage during a two week period.
-The results showed that there was an increase in homocysteine levels of 10% in individuals who consumed the unfiltered coffee.
-They linked this to an increased risk for heart disease by 10%.
+It involved studying 64 healthy adults drinking six large cups of unfiltered coffee or another beverage during a two-week period.
+The results showed that there was an increase in homocysteine levels of 10% in individuals who consumed unfiltered coffee.
+They linked this to an increased risk of heart disease by 10%.

 In another study, participants drank unfiltered coffee for two weeks and were compared to those who drank filtered coffee.
 There was an increase in serum LDL cholesterol of 2mg/dl for those drinking unfiltered coffee.
 After two weeks, they switched to filtered coffee and the serum cholesterol returned to baseline.

-These studies, while interesting, don’t tell us anything about long term effects.
-A two week study does not give us an answer to the long term risk of drinking unfiltered coffee.
-In the homocysteine related study, the control group didn’t even drink coffee.
+These studies, while interesting, don’t tell us anything about the long-term effects.
+A two-week study does not give us an answer to the long-term risk of drinking unfiltered coffee.
+In the homocysteine-related study, the control group didn’t even drink coffee.
 Yet the way this has been reported is that it is healthier to drink filtered coffee.
 A more recent study has shown that homocysteine levels did not drop when drinking filtered coffee.
 There has been trouble isolating the cause.
 Is it the caffeine?
 Who knows?
 More research is needed.

 It has long been thought that coffee, as a stimulant, would lead to various forms of heart disease.
 The recent literature. however, suggests that coffee is safe in moderate doses.
 Recently, one researcher, Warren G. Thompson, M.D., noted in a 1994 literature review on this subject: “The largest and better studies suggest that coffee is not a major risk factor for coronary disease.”